ChetHarrison/jsdoccer/README.md

 - [x] build document webpages from JSDoc
 - [ ] lint existing documents

-**There have been some major changes between 1.0 and 1.1.
+**There have been some major changes between 1.0 and 1.1 and 1.2.
 This is a pure Node.js tool now.
 If you are looking for a Grunt task you can find it at [grunt-jsdoccer](https://github.com/ChetHarrison/grunt-jsdoccer).

 A collaboration with [@jasonLaster](https://github.com/jasonLaster)

-# JSDoccer
+# JsDoccer

  A collection of Node.js tasks to auto document your ECMAScript (Java Script) in  [JSDoc 3](https://github.com/jsdoc3/jsdoc3.github.com) using [Esprima](http://esprima.org/) and [ESCodeGen](https://github.com/Constellation/escodegen) as well as lint those docs.
 It converts your code into YAML templates that (will be) converted to JSDocs.
 The YAML stage allows you to fill in stubbed examples and other details that cannot be generated from the provided Esprima code meta data.